‘The Theft of Assam and Bengal’s Mandate: Mission to Destroy Indian Democracy’

 The failure of the apex court

 The outcome of the election is undemocratic, not reflecting the true mandate of the people.
 How could Bengal election be fair when so many lakhs of genuine voters were left out?
 They should have been allowed to vote pending disposal of their appeals.
-The CEC and the Supreme Court are responsible for not securing justice to them, and going ahead with the election by denying them the democratic right to participate in choosing their government.
+The CEC and the Supreme Court are responsible for not securing justice to them, and going ahead with the election by denying them the democratic right to participate in choosing their government; and conducting the flawed election was considered more important than the citizens' right to vote.
 The universal adult franchise that the founding fathers of our Republic gave to us is turned on its head overnight.

 Pratap Bhanu Mehta in an article in The Indian Express, May 5,2026, expresses concern about the direction in which the Indian state is heading: “These results consolidate the unprecedented national electoral prowess of the BJP and the ideological supremacy of Hindutva.
 Hindu-Muslim polarisation nearly displaces all other axes...the use of the Election Commission… the taming of the Supreme Court... the effects of the SIR process…the inconvenience and pain it imposed seemed to become a source of the BJP’s strength rather than cause for punishment.
 Whether or not it decisively tilted the electoral outcome, it became handy for mobilisation and demonstration of its institutional capture.
 The Assam-Bengal template will go national; it seems to fuel support for the BJP rather than resistance”.